circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 A map of environment variable names and values.

 These environment settings apply to all commands run in this container, not just the initial `command`.
 Additionally, this local `environment` has higher precedence over the `environment` key specified at the `job` level.

+### Machine

+If you’re not using Docker, you can use the `machine` executor to have a full virtual machine to yourself.

+To use the `machine` executor, set the `machine` key to `true`.

+This executor defaults `working_directory` to a direcotry in `/tmp` named after the repository.

 ###############################################################